-As 2018 gets underway, it is important to review and understand the affect that the new tax reform bill has had on the relocation industry.
+As 2018 gets underway, it is important to review and understand the affect that the 2018 tax bill for employee relocation has had on the relocation industry.
 Several aspects of your relocation policies that were excludable in 2017 have become taxable in 2018.

 One of the most common requests that we receive at ARC Relocation from our clients is to help write and or benchmark their company’s written relocation policies.

 As an industry leader for employee relocation services ARC Relocation ARC is the sole source relocation provider for over 85 clients to include the United States Government and corporations across virtually every industry.
 As such ARC has amassed the largest databases of relocation policies in the world.

 2018 Tax Bill for Employee Relocation Best Practices